Tippi10/mgse_stepmotor_controller_firmware/README.md

-# nanoCAN_LV_Controller
+# nanoCAN_StepMotor_Controller

 Programs to execute on LV controller board.
-For LV open and close control
+For HTTP-4 MGSE arm extend/retreve control.

-reassigned to @Dennis
+reassigned to @Tippi